 On the day of your party, have a plan: Spread out the meats and cheeses, and put the condiments next to the foods that they go with.
 Have bread and crackers in baskets lined with colorful napkins, and add fresh herbs (rosemary and basil are my favorites) in little vases for the aroma and a touch of freshness.
 Wine and beer go great with the spice and flavors of a Charcuterie Board, so add your favorite international wines or craft beers.

-Instead of slaving over a hot stove for a dinner party that will deplete your energy and your bank account, take my cue and get creative with a Charcuterie Board.
+Instead of slaving over a hot stove for a holiday dinner party that will deplete your energy and your bank account, take my cue and get creative with a Charcuterie Board.

 - 1 jar cornichon (gherkin) pickles